James Thomas McCann

 McCann made his major league debut with the Tigers on September 1, 2014.
 He played 9 games that season, going 3 for 12 with a double.
 He was a catcher in 6 games, including 2 starts, and pinch-hit in the other 3.

 On March 13, 2015, he gained a bit of unwanted publicity when a foul ball off his bat during a spring training game struck a bird who was just minding its own business, perched atop the backstop screen, an incident reminiscent of the day another unfortunate volatile had the misguided idea of trying to fly in the path of a Randy Johnson fastball.
 There were conflicting reports about the fate of the bird, as the public address system, doubtless mindful of children at the park, stated it was doing fine, which seems irreconcilable with the fact it fell into a stunned woman's lap, leaving a puff of feathers behind.
 He hit his first career homer for the Tigers on April 29th, and in a rare distinction, it was of the inside-the-park variety, as he connected off Aaron Thompson of the Minnesota Twins for a long drive that eluded CF Jordan Schafer at Target Field.
 On August 7th, he made the news for getting into a fight in the dugout with SS José Iglesias.
 Neither player wanted to explain the cause of the dispute, and both tried to minimize the event, calling it "an internal matter".
 He set a major league record for catchers by starting his career with 118 straight errorless games.
 In fact, he did not commit his first error until May 30, 2016 when he threw wildly in an attempt to nail Cliff Pennington of the Los Angeles Angels at third base.
 He had thus extended the record to 139 games.
+In 2015, he hit .264 in 114 games and followed that with a .221 average in 105 games in 2016.

 - AL All-Star (2019)